Return to Index

 - Wash your hands with soap and water before and after treating an injury.
 If possible, put on disposable nonlatex gloves.

 - If there is bleeding, place a clean piece of gauze over the wound.
 Apply firm, but gentle pressure.

 - To cleanse the wound, rinse it under cool water.
 Use soap and water to clean the wound.
 Be aware that soap may cause irritation if it gets inside the wound.
 You do not have to use a stronger cleanser, like rubbing alcohol, to clean the wound.

 - Apply antibiotic cream to the wound before putting on a bandage.
-This cream may help the healing process and reduce the chance of infection.
+This cream may help the healing process and reduce the chance of infection and scarring.

 - Change the bandage every day or whenever it gets wet or dirty.